ReeseDykman/Web3A2/README.md

 ---

 ## **Purpose**
 This project was developed as part of a senior-level web development course.
-The primary goal was to create a functional and visually appealing application that demonstrates advanced web development concepts, including:
+The primary goal was to create a functional and visually appealing application that demonstrates React web development including:
 - Context management.
 - State management.
 - Integration with external APIs and databases (Supabase).